microsoft/language-server-protocol/specification.md

 #### <a href="#version_3_10_0" name="version_3_10_0" class="anchor">3.10.0 (7/23/2018)</a>

-* Add support for hierarchical document symbols as a valid reponse to a `textDocument/documentSymbol` request.
+* Add support for hierarchical document symbols as a valid response to a `textDocument/documentSymbol` request.
-* Add support for folding ranges as a valid reponse to a `textDocument/foldingRange` request.
+* Add support for folding ranges as a valid response to a `textDocument/foldingRange` request.

 #### <a href="#version_3_9_0" name="version_3_9_0" class="anchor">3.9.0 (7/10/2018)</a>